With summer coming to an end in Wyandotte, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be replaced every several months, depending on the kind you use.
+Furnace filters must be replaced every couple of months, depending on the kind you use.

-Unsure when you last put in a new one?
+Not sure when you last replaced yours?
 Pull it out and angle it toward the light.
-If there’s no light visible, buy a new one.
+If you can’t see light through it, get a new one.

 3. Clean the Inside